Why Printed Maps Are Getting Harder To Find…

 Why Is This Happening?

-However, be it Quebec or Ontario, the reasons for re-evaluating print decisions are much the same.
-These include the inability to change paper snowmobile trail maps after printing, even though trail adjustments always occur after the fact.
-Then there’s the rising cost, effort and time commitment of producing a paper map.
-Or the increasing difficulty of getting paid advertising.
-And the shortage of free distribution outlets.
-Plus, the ongoing digitalization of snowmobiling and sleds with increasingly sophisticated interactive display capabilities.
+Then there’s the shortage of free distribution outlets, now that permits sales have gone online.
+Plus, with the ongoing digitalization of snowmobiling with sleds having increasingly sophisticated interactive display capabilities.
 To say nothing of a younger generation of riders who hardly know what paper is anymore, except in the bathroom.

 Sure, most of us who’ve snowmobiled for many years still love our printed trail maps.
 But just as we can no longer get telephone books or as many published newspapers, printed snowmobile trail maps are gradually becoming extinct.